release-it/release-it/README.md

 With the current repository:

 1. Bump version in `pkgFiles`.
+1. Is `buildCommand` provided?
+Clean `dist.baseDir` and execute the `buildCommand`.
 1. Commit changes with `commitMessage` (`%s` is replaced with the new version).
 1. Tag commit with `tagName` (and `tagAnnotation`).
 1. Push commit and tag.
-1. Create release on GitHub (with `githubReleaseName` and output of `githubReleaseBodyCommand`).
+1. Create release on GitHub (with `github.releaseName` and output of `changelogCommand`).
-1. No `distRepo`?
+1. No `dist.repo`?
 Publish package to npm.

 Additionally, if a distribution repository is configured:

-1. Clean `distBase` and execute the `buildCommand`.
-1. Clone `distRepo` in `distStageDir`.
+1. Clone `dist.repo` in `dist.stageDir`.
-1. Copy `distFiles` from `distBase` to `distRepo`.
+1. Copy `dist.files` from `dist.baseDir` to `dist.repo`.
-1. Bump version, commit, tag, push `distRepo`.
+1. Bump version in `dist.pkgFiles`, commit, tag, push `dist.repo`.
+1. Create release on GitHub (with `github.releaseName` and output of `changelogCommand`).
-1. Published package to npm.
+1. Publish package to npm.

 Notes:

-* The first 3 steps of the `distRepo` process are actually executed before you are asked to commit anything (even in the source repo), so you know about build, clone, or copy issues as soon as possible.
+* In the background, some steps of the distribution repo process are actually executed before you are asked to commit anything (even in the source repo), so you know about build, clone, or copy issues as soon as possible.
 * If present, your `"private": true` setting in package.json will be respected and you will not be bothered with the question to publish to npm.

 ## Credits